officialpedrocarvalho/dissertation-pedrocarvalho-21-22/README.md

-# dissertation-pedrocarvalho-21-22
+# Dissertation Pedro Carvalho 21/22
-Repository that hosts the project developed in the context of my thesis for the master in software engineering in FEUP in 2021/22.
+Repository that hosts the project developed in the context of my master's thesis in software engineering at FEUP from 2021/22.